 Custodian IRA – The Custodian IRA is a more traditional version of the Self Directed IRA and places the Custodian in charge of transactional activity.
 All purchases, sales, and maintenance of assets are conducted by the Custodian.
 This platform works best for those assets which have little to no maintenance requirements.
 Examples of suitable investments are one time private placements or fund participation.

 Checkbook IRA – The Checkbook IRA places all management activity in the hands of the investor.
 It does this by establishing a dedicated LLC and appointing the investor as the non-compensated manager of the LLC.
-This makes conducting transactions much cheaper and easier.
+This makes conducting transactions much easier and less expensive.
 Due to the economy of this platform, it is ideal for investments which require multiple transactions and upkeep (e.g. real estate.)